Helixneek/fgo-sc-calculator/README.md

-## SC Calculator
+## FGO SC Calculator

-SC Calculator is a website that lets you check the amount of Servant Coins you have based on which Servant, their bond level and their NP level.
+FGO SC Calculator is a website that lets you check the amount of Servant Coins you have based on which Servant, their bond level and their NP level.

 ### Instructions